-I started this newsletter in defiance of conventional wisdom, on the assumption that there is a niche of folks out there who share my interests in the intersection of real life concepts and fantastical stories.
-It's all the stuff I learn that won't necessarily make it into my actual fiction writing, or even my non-fiction pieces, but is still too interesting to just trash — especially since it might be useful for other storytellers looking to break out of the Medieval European mold.
+I started this newsletter in defiance of conventional wisdom.
+I believe the intersection of real life concepts and fantastical stories is interesting.
+Sure, lots of stuff I learn won't necessarily make it into my actual fiction writing, or even my non-fiction pieces, but is still too interesting to just trash — especially since it might be useful for other storytellers looking to break out of the Medieval European mold.

-My primary interests — and thus the typical focus of these deep dives — tend to be questions about how non-industrial people live, with a particular focus on Bronze Age.
+My primary interests — and thus the typical focus of these deep dives — tend to be questions about how non-industrial people live, with a particular focus on the Bronze Age.
 I try not to spend too much time on well-known stuff like Classic civilizations and post-industrial wars, although I do sometimes dig into science that's relevant for near-future sci-fi, like aerogels.
-My goal is to surprise and delight myself and my subscribers with new information, not to become an expert on well-trod spaces.
+My goal is to surprise and delight readers with new information, not to become another expert in well-trod spaces.